• Contact Us

 Mr. Wesley Kirton, Executive Director, World Trade Center Georgetown with Mr. Arun Venkataraman, former head of The United States Foreign Commercial Service.

-The World Trade Centre Georgetown (WTCG) says it is advocating for a return to the duty-free provisions of the Caribbean Basin Economic Recovery Act (CBERA the successor to the CBI) which governed the CARICOM region’s trade relations with the United States (US) prior to the imposition of tariffs by the current US Administration.
+The World Trade Centre Georgetown (WTCG) says it is advocating for a return to the duty-free provisions of the Caribbean Basin Economic Recovery Act (CBERA the successor to the Caribbean Basin Initiative) which governed the CARICOM region’s trade relations with the United States (US) prior to the imposition of tariffs by the current US administration.

-WTCG Executive Director Wesley Kirton is participating in the forum and has been raising the issue in various meetings even as much of the discussion on tariffs has been advising about market diversification on the part of exporters to the US market.
+WTCG Executive Director Wesley Kirton is participating in the forum and has been raising the issue in various meetings even as much of the discussion on tariffs has been advising about market diversification on the part of exporters to the US.

-But at a session Tuesday on Navigating Tariffs, Guyana and several delegations from Africa pointed to the critical positive impact that the provisions of CBERA for the Caribbean and the African Growth Opportunity Act (AGOA) for Africa have had in helping to sustain business enterprises and jobs in Caribbean and African countries.
+But at a session on Tuesday on navigating tariffs, Guyana and several delegations from Africa pointed to the critical positive impact that the provisions of CBERA and the African Growth Opportunity Act (AGOA) have had in helping to sustain business enterprises and jobs in Caribbean and African countries.

 Share this: